Information for New Students

 Computer-based testing: UAF Testing Services offers the following entrance/licensure and accreditation exams on computer: CLEP, CPA, DSST, GRE, GMAT, LCE, MAT, MCAT, PRAXIS, TOEFL and others.
 Registration in advance is required.
 In addition, Testing Services is an ETS, PSI, PV and Prometric center, hosting a variety of other computer-based tests.

 Assessment program: The ACCUPLACER, ALEKS and ASSET tests cover basic skill areas of reading, writing and math.
 They are used to help determine your readiness for specific course work.
 All entering associate degree students, certificate students and students planning to take a 100-level written communications course are required to provide test scores from the ACCUPLACER, ASSET, ACT or SAT tests.
-All students planning to take a MATH, DEVM or course with a math prerequisite will need to take the ALEKS placement test.
+All students planning to take a MATH course with a math prerequisite will need to take the ALEKS placement test.
 This test is unproctored and available online.

 Daytime testing hours